andreathniah/bucketoftears/_posts/2022-04-03-deploy-gui-apps-on-kubernetes.md

 ### Step 4: Craft YAML File for Customized Container

 This step assumes that you are using [Argo Workflow](https://argoproj.github.io/argo-workflows/) for delegation of tasks on Kubernetes cluster.
-For more information on setting up of Argo Workflow, check out [this post](../2021-08-04/local-install-argo-workflow).
+For more information on setting up of Argo Workflow, check out these installation guides for [local](../2021-08-04/local-install-argo-workflow) and/or [production](../2021-10-17/prod-install-argo-workflow) environment.

 The contents in `argo.yaml` file are actually directly converted from the `docker-compose.yaml` file established in the previous step.
 The only modifications were to: